The Dog Brain: CBD as a Neuroprotectant

 CBD as a Neuroprotectant

-As early as 1980, Cunha et al., reported anticonvulsant benefits in 7/8 subjects with medically uncontrolled epilepsy using marijuana extracts in a phase I clinical trial.
+As early as 1980, Cunha et al., reported anticonvulsant benefits in 7 out of 8 subjects with medically uncontrolled epilepsy using marijuana extracts in a phase I clinical trial.
 Now, we are seeing results in patients with the following conditions:

 - Multiple sclerosis